lpolish/dockercomposemgr/README.md

 1. Clone the repository to a temporary directory
 2. Create a directory for the application in `~/dockerapps/`
 3. Store the cloned repository path in `apps.json`
-4. Copy any README.md file if it exists
-5. Use the docker-compose.yml file directly from the cloned repository
+4. Use the docker-compose.yml file directly from the cloned repository

 Example:
 ```bash